 The band have been hailed as 'Nashville -Upon-Irwell' as they have been likened to the country scene in the Southern states but have maintained elements of the North West of England deep within their music.
 The river Irwell being the river which flows through the city they now reside in, Manchester.

-They've grown a following over lockdown where they have shared the online stage with many of the UK tops country talents, mainly preforming as an acoustic duo as David and Josh live together.
-Their new single 'Over' was played on Chris Country, Arc Country Radio as well as many independent stations - the single even caught the attention of The Shires who highlighted Boxes as their one to watch on their Apple Music radio show.
+After growing a following putting on live streams during the COVID 19 lockdowns the band went on to have success with their first EP 'Why Don't You Listen' and their following on track 'Over'..
+Their new single 'Over' hit the number 1 spot on the iTunes country charts and was played on the BBC, Country Line UK, Absolute Radio as well as many independent stations - the single even caught the attention of The Shires who highlighted Boxes as their one to watch on their Apple Music radio show.

 Boxes have also featured on official BCMA line ups, Tennessee Fields, Buckle and Boots and other country shows

 The song tells the tale of how family has shaped the writer.
 The first half of the song is how the writers mother grew up bullied for being different and the second half tells the tale of the father, who battled with mental health issues.